-Consider first an increase in the net utility derived from being a homeowner $\varepsilon - \varepsilon^B$.
+Consider first the case where both $\varepsilon$ and $\varepsilon^B$ increase, but with an increase in the net utility derived from being a homeowner $\varepsilon - \varepsilon^B$ .
+This corresponds to a demand shock, since owning a home yields a higher utility.
 Figure 2 shows the effect graphically.
 In panel A, an increase in $\varepsilon - \varepsilon^B$ shifts the PP curve upward while leaving the HE curve unchanged.
 This raises the equilibrium price and lowers the equilibrium market tightness.
 Intuitively, a higher net utility from homeownership increases the surplus and raises prices because of bargaining.
-Higher house prices drive entry of investors and lowers market tightness-or alternatively, they post more vacancies for any given number of buyers.
+Higher house prices increase the entry of sellers and lower market tightness-or alternatively, sellers post more